ericwbailey/ericwbailey.website/source/published/modern-health-frameworks-performance-and-harm.md

 I felt compelled to write this because explaining the situation is a fractal of absurdity.
 I’d be laughing if I wasn’t so furious.

+I mean it.
+Take some time today to try and verbally explain the totality of what went wrong here to somoene who doesn’t make digital experiences.

+Try to justify the architectural choices made compared to an intended audience.
+Then try to re-justify it through the lens of power dynamics and and a vulnerable population.

 An experience like Modern Health should be as lean and fault-tolerant as possible.
-It should not make 162 requests transferring ~15 MB just to hope it can show me a [sanitized Corporate Memphis blob human](https://beaconagency.co.uk/post/does-big-tech-design-have-an-authenticity-problem) promoting a gamified growth funnel.
+It should not make 162 requests transferring ~15 MB just to hope it can show me two [sanitized Corporate Memphis blob humans](https://beaconagency.co.uk/post/does-big-tech-design-have-an-authenticity-problem) promoting a gamified growth funnel.

 <figure
   role="figure"